|Alma Mater:||Oklahoma '95 and '99|

 • Won 16 matches and nine Big 12 matches in 2007, the most victories since the 1999 season.

-• Finished the 2007 season with her highest final national ranking of No. 37.
+• 2007 season with her highest final national ranking of No. 37.

 • In 2007, upset a pair of top-15 nationally ranked teams (No. 12 William & Mary; No. 14 Baylor).

-• Coached 24 ITA Scholar Athletes (Equivalent to being named Academic All-American).
+• Coached 36 ITA Scholar-Athletes (equivalent to being named All-American).

-• 17 conference selections (including Monica Milewski, the school's first three-time singles selection; junior and sophomore years unanimously by the conference coaches).
+• 21 all-conference selections (including Monica Milewski, the school's first three-time singles selection; junior and sophomore years unanimously by the conference coaches).

 • Nine Big 12 Position Champions.